joseph-allen/next-docker-starter/README.md

 I feel a need to mention is strange edge case, I'm coding on Windows and many docker images don't work on Windows OS.
 I would have expected the point of Docker to be that you could run your containers anywhere, but I suppose people aren't running those containers on Windows machines much, so apologies I had to include Docker Buildkit so while you may be able to run the simple docker compose required, I will not.

 Happily, I've satisfied the requirement to run on `docker compose run` without having to do so intentionally.

+### 5. Setup Storybook + Chromatic

+Storybook to slowly maintain our own component library, allow visual testing and Chromatic to perform and approve snapshot testing.

+At this point I realize I've made a pretty mature outline of what should be a basic tech test, and I'm aware these things aren't being used well, and will add a lot of work but I think it's important I show the kind of project setup I would do over just the programming.
+Hopefully I don't have to reuse this repo for another tech test, but at this point it's a good Next+Mongo Template.